MicrosoftDocs/SupportArticles-docs/Exchange/ExchangeOnline/administration/validation-errors-for-mailbox-archive-guid.md

 ## Symptoms

-When you as an administrator sign into Microsoft 365 admin center or Azure Active Directory, you receive these validation errors for some users:
+When an administrator sign into Microsoft 365 admin center or Azure Active Directory, the administrator may receive these validation errors for some users:

 > "Failed to sync the ArchiveGuid <GUID> of mailboxMailboxGuid because one cloud archiveCloudArchiveGuid exists."